SparkMCF/documents/moderation/moderation.md

 ## Post History

 To view the history of a post, including all changes made by the author and moderators, click on <kbd>Post History</kbd> in the <kbd>Tools</kbd> menu.
-From the drop down menu of revisions you can preview by selecting a revision, and Rollback to a revision if neccessary.
+From the drop down menu of revisions you can preview by selecting a revision, and Rollback to the revision if necessary.

 ## Spam